vitaliybugayev/useful-java-clients/README.md

 ## Concept: Consume As A Dependency

-This project is intended to be published to a Maven repository (Maven Central or a private registry) and consumed as a library dependency from your applications.
+This project is intended to be published to a private Maven registry and consumed as a library dependency from your applications.
 It is not a standalone application.

 - Coordinates (adjust to your org if needed):
   - `groupId`: `com.example`